 It's a New Day, a New Way at San Antonio!

 Keeping you safe during COVID-19 is our utmost priority.
 New COVID-19 procedures and visitation guidelines have been put into place to ensure the safety and well-being of all San Antonio patients, visitors, and care team members.

-- One (1) visitor is permitted per patient.
+- Two (2) visitors are permitted per patient.

 - No minors under age 16 are permitted to visit.

 - Wear a mask inside the healthcare facility.

 Personal Protective Equipment (PPE)

 A well-fitting mask (surgical or double-mask) must be worn upon entry and at all times while inside the healthcare facility.
 Additional PPE, as directed by hospital personnel due to the specific patient conditions, must be worn at all times while in the

 All visitors must physically distance (socially distance) themselves from healthcare personnel and other patients/visitors at all times while in the facility.